Payload transforms

 bids DOUBLE[][],

-asks DOUBLE[][]
+asks DOUBLE[][],

-) TIMESTAMP(ts) PARTITION BY DAY WAL;
+) TIMESTAMP(timestamp) PARTITION BY DAY WAL;

-CREATE PAYLOAD TRANSFORM binance_depth
+CREATE PAYLOAD TRANSFORM coinbase_book_api

-INTO order_book
+INTO coinbase_order_book

 DLQ dlq_errors PARTITION BY DAY TTL 7 DAYS

-AS DECLARE OVERRIDABLE @symbol := 'BTCUSDT'
+AS DECLARE OVERRIDABLE @symbol := 'BTC-USD'

 SELECT